Rafail Levitsky: Education

-In 1866, Rafail Sergeevich Levitsky began his artistic studies at the Imperial Academy of Arts in Saint Petersburg as a free-student.
-While there, Rafail established friendship with his classmates, Vasily Polenov and Ilya Repin.
+In 1866, Levitsky began his artistic studies at the Imperial Academy of Arts in Saint Petersburg as a free-student.
+While there, Levitsky established friendship with his classmates, Vasily Polenov and Ilya Repin.

-Rafail received medals in 1867 - 2 silver and in 1872 - a minor and two major honours.
+Levitsky received medals in 1867 - 2 silver and in 1872 - a minor and two major honours.

 In 1877 he received a rank of "class artist of third stage".

 Teacher

-Rafail Sergeevich Levitsky was a Professor of Drawing and Painting on Porcelain at the School of Imperial Society of Honouring Visual Arts from 1884 until the school was closed by the Soviets in 1918.
+Levitsky was a Professor of Drawing and Painting on Porcelain at the School of Imperial Society of Honouring Visual Arts from 1884 until the school was closed by the Soviets in 1918.

 His career is documented in a report written by request of the Committee of Imperial Society of Honouring Visual Arts by Nickolay Makarenko, published in Saint Petersburg in 1914.